-(6) The staff member must submit proof of a bond or a lease agreement to the Human Resources Department when he or she applies for a housing allowance from the Council.
+(5) The staff member must submit proof of a bond or a lease agreement to the Human Resources Department when he or she applies for a housing allowance from the Council.

-(7) An exemption from normal tax, wholly or partly, in terms of a staff member's housing benefit is subject to section 16A of the Income Tax Act, 1981 (Act No. 24 of 1981).
+(6) An exemption from normal tax, wholly or partly, in terms of a staff member's housing benefit is subject to section 16A of the Income Tax Act, 1981 (Act No. 24 of 1981).

-(8) A staff member who resides in accommodation provided by the Council must pay, where he or she occupies a residence with air-conditioning, four per cent (4%) of his or her basic monthly salary to the Council, or, where he or she occupies a residence without air-conditioning, must pay two per cent (2%) of his or her basic monthly salary to the Council.
+(7) A staff member who resides in accommodation provided by the Council must pay to the Council -

+- (a) where he or she occupies a residence with air-conditioning, four per cent (4%) of his or her basic monthly salary; and - (b) where he or she occupies a residence without air-conditioning, two per cent (2%) of his or her basic monthly salary.

-(9) The staff member to whom accommodation is provided in terms of subrule (7) is responsible for the payment of water or electricity consumed on such premises.
+(8) The staff member to whom accommodation is provided in terms of subrule (7) is responsible for the payment of water or electricity consumed on such premises.

-(10) The Council may not deduct pension from the housing allowance offered by the Council.
+(9) The Council may not deduct pension from the housing allowance offered by the Council.